A small, yellow plane lands on a beach, surrounded by green hills and under a cloudy sky. Two people stand by the plane.

 During Beta testing articles may only be saved for seven days.

-Our scientists are looking for a rock that formed so long ago it was on Earth before complex life lived on land.
+Our scientists have been looking for a rock that formed so long ago it was on Earth before complex life lived on land.

-The rock they are searching for, called Lewisian gneiss, is the oldest rock in the UK.
+Called Lewisian gneiss, it’s the oldest rock in the UK.
 It’s found in the northwest extremity of the Scottish mainland and the Western Isles.

-The gneiss’s new home will be in our gardens, where it will form part of a geological and botanical journey through time in the Urban Nature Project.
+The gneiss’s new home is in our gardens, where it forms part of a geological and botanical journey through time.
 Join our scientist Paul Kenrick on his journey to the Outer Hebrides to find this striking, banded rock.

 A flight on a small plane and a beach landing

 The journey to find the rock starts in Scotland after a drive from Glasgow to Oban.
-A museum scientist, a professional rock wrangler and four creators of our new gardens wait at a tiny airport.
+A Natural History Museum scientist, a professional rock wrangler and four creators of our new gardens wait at a tiny airport.
 They’re waiting for the tide to recede on the island of Barra in the Outer Hebrides, where the beach will double up as their landing strip.

 Barra is a small island on the southernmost tip of the Hebrides.
 Nearby, the island of Vatersay is even smaller, with only 90 inhabitants.
 The destination for the team is an old quarry where they know some Lewisian gneiss boulders lie, left over from when the quarry was used to build a road between the two islands in the 1990s.

-Looking at the back of the pilot and out the plane's windshield, where you can see the beach.
+Looking at the back of the pilot and through the plane's windshield, where you can see the beach.

 The pilot lands the small fixed-wing aircraft on Barra Island beach.